muggy8/improbable/have-and-havenot/5asbJ6YG.md

 I didn't want to answer.

-The sharp pain in my chest I felt before was now replaced with a dull pain in my chest.
+The sharp pain in my chest I felt before was now replaced with a dull ache in my chest.

 Tears were now flowing like a river down my face as I turned my face away from Phanna and the others.